top of page

 Generally indoors.

-12 ends of 5 arrows per end at 20 yards on a special Worcester face with 16in upper and lower faces.
+One end of sighters then 12 ends of 5 arrows per end at 20 yards on a special Worcester face with 16in upper and lower faces.

 6 ends at upper target followed by 6 ends at lower target (or vice-versa).